Vipera nikolskii

-Vipera nikolskii is a venomous viper species endemic to Ukraine, eastern Romania, and southwestern Russia.
+Vipera nikolskii is a venomous viper species found in Ukraine, eastern Romania, and southwestern Russia.
 No subspecies are currently recognized.

 Etymology

 The specific name, nikolskii, is in honor of Russian herpetologist Alexander Mikhailovich Nikolsky.

 Description

 Adults of V. nikolskii are short and thick-bodied, growing to a maximum total length (including tail) of 680 mm.

 Holotype: ZDKU 14704, according to Golay et al. (1993).

 Geographic range

-Vipera nikolskii is found in Central Ukraine and southwestern Russia.
+Vipera nikolskii is spread in Central Ukraine and southwestern Russia.
 Mallow et al. (2003) mention that the distribution is concentrated in the forest-steppe zone of the Kharkiv region in Ukraine.

 The type locality, according to Golay et al. (1993), is the banks of the Uda River, between Besljudovka and Vasishtshevo, near Kharkiv.